andyweaves/databricks-privatelink-on-prem-dns-test/README.md

 ### Overview
 - An example setup to replicate DNS forwarding from an on-prem Windows environment to an inbound resolver in AWS, with an architecture based on JD Braun's awesome [Isolake](https://github.com/JDBraun/isolake).
-A high level architecture diagram can be found in [here](img/PL-on-prem-DNS-test.jpeg) (note that a Databricks workspace, Unity Catalog, compute plane etc are all also created, in the diagram we're focussing on what's unique about this setup).
+A high level architecture diagram can be found below (note that a Databricks workspace, Unity Catalog, compute plane etc are all also created, in the diagram we're focussing on what's unique about this setup).

 -----------
 ### Disclaimer